Æthelberht II of East Anglia

 Æthelberht was locally canonised and became the focus of cults in East Anglia and at Hereford, where the shrine of the saintly king once existed.
-In the absence of known historical facts, mediaeval chroniclers provided their own details for his ancestry, life as king, and death at the hands of Offa.
+In the absence of known historical facts, medieval chroniclers provided their own details for his ancestry, life as king, and death at the hands of Offa.
 His feast day is 20 May.
-There are churches in Norfolk, Suffolk and the west of England dedicated to him, and he is a joint patron of Hereford Cathedral.
+There are churches in Norfolk, Suffolk, and western England dedicated to him and he is a joint patron of Hereford Cathedral.

 Life and reign

 Little is known of Æthelberht's life or reign, as few East Anglian records have survived from this period. Æthelberht's reign may have begun in 779, the date provided on the uncertain authority of a much later saint's life.
-Mediaeval chroniclers have provided dubious accounts of his life, in the absence of any real details.
-According to Richard of Cirencester, writing in the 15th century, Æthelberht's parents were Æthelred I of East Anglia and Leofrana of Mercia.
-Richard narrates in detail a story of Æthelberht's piety, election as king and wise rule.
+Medieval chroniclers have provided dubious accounts of his life, in the absence of any real details.
+The first extensive accounts of his life date to the 12th century and are connected to his cult centred at Hereford Cathedral.
+The earliest of these, the Passio S. Æthelberhti, authored around 1080, records that Æthelberht's parents were Æthelred I of East Anglia and Leofrana of Mercia.

+It narrates in detail a story of Æthelberht's piety, election as king, and wise rule.
 Urged to marry against his will, he apparently agreed to wed Eadburh, the daughter of Offa of Mercia, and set out to visit her, despite his mother's forebodings and his experiences of terrifying events—an earthquake, a solar eclipse and a vision.
+This story is recounted in later saints' lives by Osbert of Clare and Gerald of Wales, and elements of it were borrowed into the histories of William of Malmesbury, Roger of Wendover, Matthew Paris and Richard of Cirencester, among other later medieval chroniclers.